uhepran/html-css-projects/README.md

 The format for each project starts with:

+1. Description
-1. Expectation screenshot
+2. Expectation screenshot
-2. My result screenshot.
+3. My result screenshot